History of Islam: Timurid Renaissance

 Tamerlane chess, invented by Amir Timur.
-The pieces approximate the appearance of the chess pieces in 14th century Persia.
+The pieces approximate the appearance of the chess pieces in 14th century Iran.

 The Timurid Empire based in Central Asia ruled by the Timurid dynasty saw a tremendous increase in the fields of arts and sciences, spreading across both the eastern and western world.

 Remarkable was the invention of Tamerlane Chess, reconstruction of the city of Samarkand, and substantial contributions made by the family of Sultan Shah Rukh, which includes Gawhar Shad, polymath Ulugh Begh, and Sultan Husayn Bayqara in the fields of astronomy, mathematics, and architecture.
 The empire received widespread support from multiple Islamic scholars and scientists.
 A number of Islamic learning centres and mosques were built, most notably the Ulugh Beg Observatory.

 The prosperity of the city of Herat is said to have competed with those of Florence, the birthplace of the Italian Renaissance as the center of a cultural rebirth.

-The aspects of the Timurid Renaissance were later brought in Mughal India by the Mughal Emperors and served as a heritage of states of the other remaining Islamic Gunpowder empires: the Ottoman Turkey and the Safavid Iran.
+The aspects of the Timurid Renaissance were later brought in Mughal India by the Mughal Emperors and served as a heritage of states of the other remaining Islamic Gunpowder empires: the Ottoman Empire and the Safavid Iran.